Skip to Main Content

 Two Years of Michelin Recognition and What That Signals

-To situate that within Lille's current peer set: Ginko, La Table at Hôtel Clarance, and Pureté all carry Michelin one-star status at comparable or higher price points.
+To situate that within Lille's current comparable set: Ginko, La Table at Hôtel Clarance, and Pureté all carry Michelin one-star status at comparable or higher price points.
 Bloempot operates at a lower price bracket with a different, more produce-driven format.
 Coup de Main sits between those reference points: more formally ambitious than Bloempot, operating at the same price tier as the starred addresses but without yet reaching that recognition.
 For a diner choosing between Lille's credentialed creative tables, that positioning matters.
 It suggests a kitchen working at a level the guide tracks closely, with room for upward movement.

 At the national level, creative cuisine in France carries enormous competitive weight.
 Tables like Arpège in Paris or Alléno Paris au Pavillon Ledoyen define one end of that spectrum.
 Regional creative addresses operate differently, working with local supply chains, smaller teams, and audiences that include a high proportion of repeat local diners rather than destination travellers.
 Coup de Main is clearly in the latter category, which shapes both what the kitchen can attempt and how it is judged.